Historic Interiors

 FLOOR CLOTH

-The geometric floor covering is known as a floor cloth: a piece of cotton canvas hand-painted and coated with layers of varnish.
+The geometric floor covering is known as a floor cloth: a piece of canvas coated with layers of paint, which is then coated with layers of varnish.
 It was a popular feature in 19th-century homes because it was inexpensive and easy to clean.
 In his youth, Thomas Cole painted floor cloths for his father’s business.
 This is a hand-painted recreation of a historic design.

 The pattern is taken from a scrap of floor cloth in the collection of the Fenimore Art Museum in Cooperstown, NY.
 The scrap was found on the floor of a coach owned by the Cooper family.
 Thomas Cole and James Fenimore Cooper were close friends, and we know Cooper visited Thomas at his home here in Catskill.
 Because there was no surviving fragment of the floor cloth from this space, the pattern for the recreation was chosen because it was a historic pattern available to Thomas Cole and because the colors of the scrap closely matched the artist’s chosen color scheme for the hallway.